yoongkang/txtimg/README.md

 # TxtImg

-A tool to easily create text-based images (e.g. images that primarily contain text).
+A library to easily create text-based images (e.g. images that primarily contain text).